davegurnell/functional-data-validation/README.md

 ## Overview

-These are the slides and code samples from my talk at Scala Exchange 2014.
+These are the slides and code samples from my talks at Scala Exchange 2014 and ScalaDays Amsterdam 2015.
 The talk is an entry-level discussion about the thought processes involved in designing library code using functional programming concepts.

 The basic thought process outlined is as follows: